rssteachingstats/ukcots/content/home.md

 Wi-Fi is available on the University of Manchester campus via eduroam or UoM_Guest networks.
 See [https://www.itservices.manchester.ac.uk/wireless/](https://www.itservices.manchester.ac.uk/wireless/) if further details are required.

+### Speed Networking with the RoSE Network

+Please note the following updates to Thursday lunchtime’s speed networking session:

+The session will now begin at 13:20 (to allow you time to grab some lunch).

+If you’re planning on coming along, please let us know via this link: [https://bit.ly/ukcots_speed_networking](https://bit.ly/ukcots_speed_networking) (to help the hosts prepare).

+For general information about the session, please see the [conference abstract](abstracts.pdf).

 ## Any Questions?

 If you have any questions about the conference, please contact us at <ukcots24@gmail.com>.